Tax & Accountancy

 Making Tax Digital is HMRC's initiative to modernise the UK tax system through digital technology.
 The programme aims to reduce errors, improve record accuracy, and provide taxpayers with real-time visibility of their tax position throughout the year rather than discovering liabilities only when filing annual returns.

 For landlords, Making Tax Digital for Income Tax requires maintaining digital records and submitting quarterly updates to HMRC using compatible software.
-Instead of filing one Self Assessment tax return in January, you'll report your rental income and expenses four times per year, with a final declaration at year end.
+Instead of filing one Self Assessment tax return in January, you report your rental income and expenses four times per year, with a final declaration at year end.

-The system builds on Making Tax Digital for VAT, which has already transformed reporting for VAT registered businesses since 2019.
+The system builds on Making Tax Digital for VAT, which has already transformed reporting for VAT-registered businesses since 2019.
 Now it's the turn of landlords and sole traders to embrace digital tax administration.

 When does Making Tax Digital start for landlords?